I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 Step 4: Validate your experiments with a checklist

-Sometimes, breaking down an experiment to an MVT is still not enough to validate whether that test is worth running.
+Sometimes, breaking down an experiment to an MVT is still not enough to validate whether that test is worth including in your growth strategies.

 You need to know if it will have a positive impact on your users and their needs as well.
 Afterall, your job is still to provide a great and valuable experience for your customers.